Bramstorp/Django_CRM_MangementSystem/README.md

 1: To run the website open a terminal and CD to the Django_CRM_MangementSystem folder (Desktop\Django_CRM_MangementSystem)

-2: python manage.py createsuperuser to create a admin user to login /admin
+2: python manage.py createsuperuser to create a admin user to use as login for the /admin part

 3: python manage.py runserver to run the webserver